Updated: Jan 20

 Thanks to the hands-free technology, technicians can document processes and procedures live on the job even as they close out work orders from home.

-A machine's uptime and traveling expenses
+A machine's uptime and travelling expenses

 After the recent pandemic, many field service companies began to consider how much they could do remotely.